tatsuyafujisaki/script-cheat-sheet/cross-platform/npm/README.md

 # e.g. npx tsc foo.ts
 ```

+# How to create an environment for Node.js to work with Visual Studio Code
+1. `npm init -y`
+2. `npm install eslint eslint-config-google -D`
+3. `code .`

+# How to create an environment for Node.js & Puppeteer to work with Visual Studio Code
+1. `npm init -y`
+2. `npm install eslint eslint-config-google puppeteer -D`
+3. `code .`

 # Note
 * `--save` has been the default behavior since npm 5.
   * https://blog.npmjs.org/post/161081169345/v500